AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 * **Carousel Template** enables you to send notifications with text and multiple images that users can swipe through.

-Browse the tabs below to learn how to compose your message for each templates.
+Navigate through the tabs below to learn more on how to personalize these templates.

 >[!BEGINTABS]